Burqa by country: Egypt

 In 1953, Egyptian leader President Gamal Abdel Nasser was told by the leader of the Muslim Brotherhood that they wanted to enforce the wearing of the hijab, to which Nasser responded: "Sir, I know you have a daughter in college – and she doesn't wear a headscarf or anything!
 Why don't you make her wear the headscarf?
 So you can't make one girl, your own daughter, wear it, and yet you want me to go and make ten million women wear it?".

-The veil gradually disappeared in the following decades, so much so that by 1958 an article by the United Press (UP) stated that "the veil is unknown here."
+The veil gradually disappeared in the following decades, so much so that by 1958, an article by the United Press (UP) stated that "the veil is unknown here."
 However, the veil has had a resurgence since the Iranian Revolution, concomitant with the global revival of Muslim piety.
-According to The New York Times, as of 2007 about 90 percent of Egyptian women currently wear a headscarf.
+According to The New York Times, as of 2007, about 90 percent of Egyptian women currently wear a headscarf.

-Small numbers of women wear the niqab.
+A small number of women wear the niqab.
 The secular government does not encourage women to wear it, fearing it will present an Islamic extremist political opposition.
 In the country, it is negatively associated with Salafist political activism.
 There have been some restrictions on wearing the hijab by the government, which views it as a political symbol.
-In 2002, two presenters were excluded from a state run TV station for deciding to wear hijab on national television.
-The American University in Cairo, Cairo University and Helwan University attempted to forbid entry to niqab wearers in 2004 and 2007.
+In 2002, two presenters were excluded from a state-run TV station for deciding to wear hijab on national television.
+The American University in Cairo, Cairo University, and Helwan University attempted to forbid entry to niqab wearers in 2004 and 2007.

 Muhammad Sayyid Tantawy, Grand Imam of al-Azhar, issued a fatwa in October 2009 arguing that veiling of the face is not required under Islam.
 He had reportedly asked a student to take off her niqab when he spotted her in a classroom, and he told her that the niqab is a cultural tradition without Islamic importance.
 Government bans on wearing the niqab on college campuses at the University of Cairo and during university exams in 2009 were overturned later.
 Minister Hany Mahfouz Helal met protests by some human rights and Islamic groups.